wiseyestudio00/null-dev-blog/_posts/2025-04-12-story_book_animation_improvement.md

 ![Hosin Engi](hosin_engi.jpg)

 I know they are repackaged, because for some reasons there are actually 2 volume 14.
 However, I just think it's so rare to see a full collection of old mangas, I just had to buy it.
 So bought it I did.
 I wonder if they are fake, though.
 They very much could be fake.
-I guess I will need to open them and see their copyright page and investigate the print quality.....later.
+I guess I will need to open them and see their copyright page and investiage the print quality.....later.

-I also bought a bunch of old military encyclopedias.
+I also bought a bunch of old military encycopidias.
 They aren't some ancient valuable books, and I am not a military nerd, but I still bought them as a collection of (what I think are) beautiful paintings of war machines.

 ![Other Books](other_books.jpg)

 The store is run by a 79-year-old man.
 We talked for a while.
 I think he may be one of the last cultural people from the previous generation.
-It saddens me that something special here will be lost very soon.
-Thankfully I have my phone by my side and I open YouTube Shorts and I just forget about my sadness and everything and my feelings are numb which is good.
+It saddens me that something special here (I can't put it to wordss) will be lost very soon.
+Thankfully I have my phone by my side and I open YouTube Shorts and I just forget about my saddness and everything and my feelings are numb which is good.

 # Story Book
 In Lily Fantasia's Story Mode (we call it Story Journey), there is a book.
 You would flip through its page to progress the story.
 Of course, there would need to be a Page Flipping animation.
 Here's the animation now.